All Products

 Only manually added domain name protected objects can be deleted.

-If you want to delete a CLB instance or an ECS instance, go to the Provisioning page, find the target instance or traffic redirection port, click Remove in the Actions column, cancel port redirection, and then delete the protected object.
+To delete CLB instances or ECS instances, go to the Provisioning page, locate the target instance or traffic redirection port, and click Remove in the Actions column.
+After traffic redirection for the port is canceled, you can delete the protected object.

-• To add or remove tags for a protected object, hover over the Edit icon in the Tag column of the target protected object and click Attach.
+• To attach or detach a tag for a protected object, hover over the Edit icon in the Tag column for the protected object and click Attach.
 In the Edit Tag dialog box, select or enter a Tag Key and enter a Tag Value.

 Note

-• You can attach up to 20 Tag Keys at a time.
-The Tag Value can be empty.
+• You can attach up to 20 Tag Keys at a time, and the Tag Value can be empty.

-• When you enter a Tag Key and a Tag Value, you can enter up to 128 characters.
-The key cannot start with aliyun or acs:, and cannot contain http:// or https://.
+• The Tag Key and Tag Value can be up to 128 characters in length.
+They cannot start with aliyun or acs:, or contain http:// or https://.

-• You can also select multiple protected objects and then add tags to or remove tags from the protected objects at the same time.
+• You can also select multiple protected objects to add or remove tags in a batch.

 Manage protected object groups